Import / Export

 In addition to being able to read FCS files, Floreada can read Gating ML files.
 Gating ML files are a standardized way to represent gate definitions, which theorectically allows for interoperability between different analysis software (although since the standard is basically never implemented correctly or completely, this is often not the case).
 You can import a Gating ML file exactly like you would load an FCS file, by clicking "File"->"Open File(s)".

-If the Gating ML file contain a gate that is not implemented in Floreada, it will be ignored.
+If the Gating ML file contains a gate that is not implemented in Floreada, it will be ignored.

 Note that only certain things are saved in the workspace file.
 Saved items include:

-Notable things that are not currently saved (but will be saved soon after a future update) include:
+Notable things that are not currently saved include:

 If you would like to save the current plot, you can export the image by going to "File"->"Save Image".
 In the export popup, there are several options that you can use to customize the image including: